KomputeProject/kompute/docs/overview/build-system.rst

      - Use the built-in version of GoogleTest.
    * - -DKOMPUTE_OPT_USE_BUILT_IN_PYBIND11=ON
      - Use the built-in version of pybind11.
-   * - -DKOMPUTE_OPT_USE_BUILT_IN_VULKAN_HEADER=ON
+   * - -DKOMPUTE_OPT_USE_BUILT_IN_VULKAN_HEADER=OFF
      - Use the built-in version of Vulkan Headers.
-This could be helpful in case your system Vulkan Headers are to new for your driver.
-If you set this to false, please make sure your system Vulkan Header are supported by your driver.
+This could be helpful in case your system Vulkan Headers are too new for your driver.
+If you set this to OFF, please make sure your system Vulkan Headers are supported by your driver.
    * - -DKOMPUTE_OPT_BUILT_IN_VULKAN_HEADER_TAG="v1.2.203"
      - The git tag used for the built-in Vulkan Headers when 'KOMPUTE_OPT_USE_BUILT_IN_VULKAN_HEADER' is enabled.
 A list of tags can be found here: https://github.com/KhronosGroup/Vulkan-Headers/tags